CTV

 CTV-how

-• Video plays a major role in CTV and people come to to site knowing or exploring shows and movies to watch.
+• Video plays a major role in CTV and people come to site seeking to explore such content.

-• Live TV and schedules play a higher role in comparison to viewing article content or entering contests.
+• Watching Live TV and finding schedules play a higher role in contrast to reading articles or entering contests.

 • Schedules are most valuable to Live TV users.

-From here we were able to come up with a user that reflects the core-user need.
-Using this as the base, we hypothesized that users want easy-to-digest pieces of video content that serve to give a quick view of the latest shows and as well as surface a vast collection of backlog content.
+UI/UX team collaborated to build the foundations of a core persona based on patterns of behavior collected from the survey.
+We hypothesized that users want easy-to-digest pieces of video content that serve to give a quick view of the latest shows and as well as surface a vast collection of backlog content.

 CTV_Persona